bespoken/bespoken-docs/end-to-end/ivr.md

 - $1: Please wait while I transfer you to an agent
 ```

 What happens here is we call the United Airlines number, which is set as part of our configuration file.
 We then have a back and forth interaction with the system - the first part of each line before the `:` is what we say to the system, such as "new flight reservation".
 The second part, which comes after the colon, contains the expected response(s) evaluated with via the `transcript` property, as well as request modifiers (defined by the keyword `set`) that allows us to go to the next interaction, or to repeat an interaction when needed.
-These keywords and modifiers will be explained in following sections.
+These keywords and modifiers will be explained in the following sections.

 If the expected response matches the actual response we receive from the system, then the test passes.
 Please note we use partial matches - so if the full response is "hi, how are you doing", a test that looks for "hi" will be considered a pass.